psychemedia/storytelling-notes/three-heads-well.md

 This time also, as before, she borrowed a brush and brushed her hair with it, and the gold dropped down as she did it; and again she sent the dog out three times, and when day dawned she departed, but as she was going she said as she had said before, 'I shall come once more, and then never again.'

 On the third Thursday night the King once more insisted on keeping watch.
 Then he set two men to hold him; each of them was to take an arm, and shake him and jerk him by the arm whenever he seemed to be going to fall asleep; and he set two men to watch his Bushy Bride.
 But as the night wore on the Bushy Bride again began to croon and to sing, so that his eyes began to close and his head to droop on one side.
 Then came the lovely maiden, and got the brush and brushed her hair till the gold dropped from it, and then she sent her Little Snow out to see if it would soon be day, and this she did three times.
-The third time it was iust beginning to grow light, and then she said:
+The third time it was just beginning to grow light, and then she said:

 'Out on thee, ugly Bushy Bride,
 Sleeping so soft by the young King's side,